Marakonye Community Well Rehab – South Sudan

 The creation of a water committee is central to all of these projects, and it educates and empowers the community by helping them learn the importance of diverse and equal organization.
 The water committee becomes a reconciliation tool as mixed genders, tribes and religions work together to manage the community well.
 By aiding the village in developing a committee, and managing and maintaining their well, the village is able to collect and save money to dedicate to future repairs.

 Water is Basic is a borehole drilling organization in the Republic of South Sudan.
-This organization is a Sudanese solution to a Sudanese problem, birthed and led by many of the religious Sudanese leaders in response to the country’s water crises.
+This organization is a Sudanese solution to a Sudanese problem, birthed and led by many religious Sudanese leaders in response to the country’s water crises.

 Water is Basic operates an internship program where local, promising secondary school graduates manage our projects for one year.
 In exchange, they are given access to distance learning courses and then assisted in applying for and attending university.